Performing medieval music. Part 2/3: Turning monophony into polyphony

 Two examples are close in time.
 Edi beo þu heuene quene, a song in praise of the Virgin Mary written in Middle English between 1265 and the late 13th century, ends cadences with unisons but otherwise employs thirds almost exclusively.
 It is shown above in modern notation and can be heard on vielle by clicking on the soundfile below.
 (For a full article about this song, click here.)

-A well-known gymel from Scotland is contemporaneous with Edi beo þu.
+A gymel from Scotland is contemporaneous with Edi beo þu.
 Nobilis humilis in the Codex Upsalensis, c.
 1280, is a hymn to Saint Magnus, written out by the monks of Saint Magnus Cathedral, Kirkwall, Orkney.
 The melodic movement will sound unfamiliar to modern ears, since it is in the lydian mode, beginning and ending on F. The polyphony, however, is very modern-sounding, avoiding the crunchy dissonance so typical of medieval polyphony, relying instead on the continual sweetness of the consonant third.

 Nobilis humilis, with 2 voices almost entirely in parallel thirds.
 Left, in the Codex Upsalensis, c.
 1280; right, in modern notation.
 You can hear it being played on clarsach and then sung by clicking here.